RoseReyes/React-Beginners/README.md

 # React-Beginners
-Learning react for the first time
+Learning react for the first time in Udemy course.